Skip to content

 Payment Experience

-The Venezia Unica portal is well-designed for European users and supports multiple languages.
+The Venice access fee booking system is well-designed for European users and supports multiple languages.
 The booking process is straightforward, though the exemption registration process can be confusing for first-time visitors.
 The calendar system requires checking specific dates before booking.

 Enforcement Level: Moderate